 This course is suited to students who do not intend to return to school for Year 13 and want to begin their career pathway.
 Entry will require the student to submit an application to the relevant tertiary organisation and gain successful entry into their course.
 Students will attend school for 3 days a week and their course for the other two days.
-All students interested in this course must talk to Mrs Campbell.
+All students interested in this course must talk to the HOD, complete an application form and attend an interview

-PRIMARY INDUSTRIES PI SERVICE INDUSTRIES SI SOCIAL & COMMUNITY SERVICES S & C MANUFACTURING & TECHNOLOGY M & T CONSTRUCTION & INFRASTRUCTURE C & I CREATIVE INDUSTRIES C
+PRIMARY SERVICE SOCIAL & MANUFACTURING CONSTRUCTION CREATIVE INDUSTRIES INDUSTRIES COMMUNITY & & INDUSTRIES PI SI SERVICES TECHNOLOGY INFRASTRUCTURE С S & C M & T C & I

-PATH IWAYS
+PATHWAYS

-NC EA LEVEL 1 PAT 101
+NCEA LEVEL 1 PAT 101

 This class is designed to meet the needs of the students in terms of the pace at which the content is delivered - this will have an impact on the number of Unit Standards below which are offered.
 All work in this course is internally assessed and all assessments are completed in the classroom under teacher supervision.
+It will include life and career skills.